The Pros and Cons of Having a Business Debit Card

 2. You’re Limited to What’s in Your Account

-If you need to make a large transaction and your account balance is low, your debit card won’t be very helpful.
+If you need to make a large transaction and your business’s account balance is low, your debit card (or a business prepaid card) won’t be very helpful.
 Unlike credit cards or lines of credit that can give you access to financing when your cash flow dips, debit cards limit your spending to your available cash balance.
 In other words, you may need an alternate source of funds.

 3. It Offers Less Protection than a Credit Card

-Is a Debit Card Right for Your Business?
+Is a Debit Card Right for Your Small Business?

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.